amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 [![]({{"/images/water/getwater-lk.png"|absolute_url}})](https://www.getwater.lk/)

-Below we share just few of the many places to refill, and things we learnt along the way about water in Sri Lanka.
+Below we share just few of the many places and ways to refill, and things we learnt along the way about water in Sri Lanka.

 ### Arugambay

 **Waste Less ABay**

-On the main street in Arugambay you will find a free water refill station called [WLAB][6].
+On the main street in Arugambay you will find a free purified water refill station called [WLAB][6].
 You can also drop off pastic water bottles for recycling there!
 It was actually [WLAB][6] who started the [Getwater.lk][8] initiative mentioned above!

 **Restuarants - Spice Trail & others**